lockss/lockss-rtd-portal/docs/migration/index.rst

 Running :program:`configure-lockss --migrate`
 =============================================

-The second part of this step is to run the :program:`configure-lockss` tool with the special ``--migrate`` option.
-This will proceed largely as described in the :doc:`lockss-manual:configuring` chapter of the LOCKSS 2.0-beta1 System Manual, **but with a number of notable differences** which are described here.
+The second part of this phase is to run the :program:`configure-lockss` tool with the special ``--migrate`` option.
+This will proceed largely as described in the :doc:`lockss-manual:configuring` chapter of the LOCKSS 2.0-beta1 System Manual, **but with a number of notable differences described here.** Follow these steps:

-1. Gather information about the LOCKSS 2.x host (which might be the same host as the LOCKSS 1.x host if doing a same-host migration), per section 4.1 (:ref:`lockss-manual:before-invoking-configure-lockss`).
+1. Per section 4.1 (:ref:`lockss-manual:before-invoking-configure-lockss`), gather information about the LOCKSS 2.x host (which might be the same host as the LOCKSS 1.x host if doing a same-host migration), .

-2. Run the following command as the ``lockss`` user from the LOCKSS 2.x installation directory:
+2. Run the following command as the ``lockss`` user in the LOCKSS 2.x installation directory:

    .. code-block:: shell

       scripts/configure-lockss --migrate

-   This is similar to section 4.2 (:ref:`lockss-manual:invoking-configure-lockss`), but with the additional ``--migrate`` option.
+   This is almost the ame as section 4.2 (:ref:`lockss-manual:invoking-configure-lockss`), but with the additional ``--migrate`` option.

 3. The first prompt, :guilabel:`Command to use to execute kubectl commands`, is the same as that from section 4.3 (:ref:`lockss-manual:Kubernetes Settings`).
 If you are using the K3s Kubernetes environment that ships with LOCKSS 2.x, the proposed value is already correct; hit :kbd:`Enter` to accept it.
-Otherwise, enter the command to invoke :program`kubectl` in your environment.
+(Otherwise, enter the command needed to invoke :program:`kubectl` in your environment.)

-4. This step depends on your new-host vs. same-host migration scenario.
+4. This step depends on your new-host vs. same-host migration scenario:

 .. tab-set::

    .. tab-item:: New-Host Migration
       :sync: newhost

-      If you are doing a new-host migration, follow these steps.
+      If you are doing a new-host migration, follow these steps:

       1. You will receive the following prompt: